 Get familiar with common words and phrases in web3, databases, and Tableland.

 Tableland sits in a unique place in that it is web3-native but also brings traditional databases concepts.
 If you're new to either of those realms, there are certain terms that may be unfamiliar, and if not, it's still probably helpful to review this taxonomy.
-It highlights and describes nomenclature used throughout the protocol itself.
+It highlights and describes the nomenclature used throughout the protocol itself.

 An Access Control List (ACL) provides permissions associated with an object.
 In Tableland, it is how table mutations are gated where only those who meet the access rules can change the representation of data.

-An account is representation of a web3 identity.
+An account is a representation of a web3 identity.
 It can be either a smart contract or an actual user and is the means to interact with a blockchain.
 Namely, to send a transaction, it must be sent from some account that holds a balance.

 For every account, there is an address that uniquely identifies it with a hexadecimal number (